Meet with us to talk about your project!

 Schedule

-• Development applications will be due in August, coinciding with LCDA applications, and funding recommendations will be made in December of 2022.
+• Development applications will be due in August, coinciding with LCDA applications, and funding award recommendations are expected be made by Fall of 2024.
+See the Timeline tab below for additional details

 Match amount: No match required